 Test’s performance is finally going to be improved (a lot!).
 Now you can use cores to your advantage of running big tests much faster.
 Each testing worker runs in its own thread - it should be reflected in the CPU monitor.
-Thanks to Eileen Uchitelle and Aaron Patterson, parallel-testing will land in the upcoming, final version of Ruby on Rails framework.
+Thanks to Eileen Uchitelle and Aaron Patterson, parallel-testing will land in the upcoming, final version of Rails framework.

 As you probably already know, the way of implementing tests is very important.
 We try to implement as many suitable tests as we can.
 It’s great news for us as more tests will no longer have that much of an impact on the execution time.
-(Stay tuned for our guide on how to write great tests in Ruby on Rails!)
+(Stay tuned for our guide on how to write great tests in Rails!)

 “The default number [of workers running in parallel] is the actual core count on the machine you are on, but can be changed by the number passed to the parallelize method.”
 To enable executing tests parallel just set the number of workers in